-But how did this feud-turned-friendship-turned-feud-turned-???-TBD-we'll-have-to-wait-and-see come to be?
-Let's take a look back at Taylor and Kanye's rather...complicated relationship.
+So, how did this feud-turned-friendship-turned-feud-turned-???-TBD-we'll-have-to-wait-and-see come to be?
+Here's a look back at Taylor and Kanye's rather...complicated relationship.

 Sept.
 19, 2009: "Yo, Taylor, I'm really happy for you.
 I'mma let you finish, but Beyoncé had one of the best videos of all time!"
-It's one of the most infamous moments in pop culture history: Taylor won the Best Female Video Award for "You Belong With Me" at the MTV VMAs and Kanye crashed the stage to support "Single Ladies (Put a Ring on It)."
+It's one of the most infamous moments in pop culture history: Taylor won the Best Female Video Award for "You Belong With Me" at the MTV Video Music Awards and Kanye crashed the stage to support Beyonce's "Single Ladies (Put a Ring on It)."

 That night, Kanye took to his blog -- yes, Kanye West had a blog -- to apologize, writing in all caps, "I'm sooooo sorry to Taylor Swift and her fans and her mom...She is very talented!
 I like the lyrics about being a cheerleader and she's in the bleachers!
 I'm in the wrong for going on stage and taking away from her moment!"

 Sept.
 21, 2009: Kanye took his apology tour to The Tonight Show With Jay Leno, where he tearfully said, "I immediately knew in the situation that it was wrong and it wasn't a spectacle, it's actually someone's emotions that I stepped on.
 It was rude, period.
 I'd like to apologize to her in person."

 June 2013: It seems the apology never happened, and four years later, the rapper wasn't sorry anymore.
 During an interview with The New York Times, he said his instincts have "only led [me] to awesome truth and awesomeness" and declared, "I don't have one regret."
 In fact, he claimed he'd been peer pressured into apologizing to Taylor.